Aerospace Manufacturing Flies High in Mexico

 Mexico’s aerospace industry employs 54,000 people directly within the top 5 aerospace states.
 During the 2016-2017 academic cycle, 96,467 students graduated with technical and university degrees in engineering, manufacturing, and construction.
 The Mexican government has also dedicated resources, established policies, and sponsored education for development and training specifically in aerospace parts manufacturing.

-Guaymas, Sonora has grown into one of the largest engine component manufacturing economies in the country.
+Guaymas, Sonora, Mexico has grown into the largest engine component manufacturing cluster in the country.
 The city benefits from recruiting, training and retention in the industry, and maintains best practices for achieving high levels of manufacturing productivity and efficiency.

 In the Mexican aerospace manufacturing industry, engine component manufacturing represents one of the more prevalent aerospace operations in Mexico.
 This activity requires precision machining, casting, and forging.
 The aerospace industry also produces parts for electrical systems such as harnesses, wiring, cables, and connectors are also commonly manufactured in facilities using composite materials.

 Our expert resources and services are your advantage.
-Tier 1 and 2 aerospace companies such as Bodycote, Ellison Surface Technologies, and BAE choose Tetakawi as their partner of choice to operate and thrive in Mexico.
+Tier 1 and 2 aerospace companies such as BAE, Bodycote, Ducommun, Unison, and Walbar, choose Tetakawi as their partner of choice to manufacture in Mexico.
 Our manufacturing locations in Sonora, Queretaro, and Coahuila directly contribute to the success of the aerospace manufacturing industry by specializing in the production of engine components, jet turbines, and other aerospace parts.